JorgeMartinezPizarro/smb/README.md

 **Database**

-Storage for metrics and other information that can be used to fix bugs and improve the system.
+Stores metrics and other information useful for debugging and improving the system.

 ## ⚙️ Requirements